krzentner/language-world/data/text-davinci-003/goal_md/plate-slide-back-4.md

     Steps:  1.
-Put gripper above the plate  2.
-Put gripper around the plate  3.
-Slide the plate back into the target location First, put the gripper above the plate.
+Put gripper below plate  2.
+Push back plate to desired location We need to place the gripper underneath the plate, to hold it and provide traction while pushing.
-    - When the robot's gripper is not vertically aligned with the plate, move the robot's gripper until the robot's gripper is vertically aligned with the plate
+    - When the robot's gripper is not below plate and the robot's gripper is not near the plate, move the robot's gripper until the robot's gripper is near the plate
-    Once the robot's gripper is lined up, we can grab the plate by moving the gripper around it.
-If the plate isn't below the gripper, move the gripper until it is.
-    - When the robot's gripper is vertically aligned with the plate, move the robot's gripper until the robot's gripper is around the plate and the robot's gripper is closed
+    If the gripper is near the plate, move the gripper beneath the plate to start pushing.
-    We can now slide the plate back in.
-    - When the robot's gripper is around the plate and the plate is not close to the target location, move the robot's gripper until the plate is near the target location
+    - When the robot's gripper is below the plate, move the robot's gripper until the robot's gripper is near the target location